-- 2.3 No Director has any interest in the promotion of, or in any property acquired or proposed to be acquired by, the Company. - Insofar as is known to the Company, the interests of each Director and PDMR, including any connected person, the existence of which is known to, or could with reasonable diligence be ascertained by, that Director or PDMR whether or not held through another party, in the share capital of the Company before and following Initial Admission were as follows:
+- 2.2 Further details relating to the Directors are set out in paragraph 1 of Part 7 (Directors, Management and Administration) of this Registration Document. - 2.3 No Director has any interest in the promotion of, or in any property acquired or proposed to be acquired by, the Company.

+2.4 Insofar as is known to the Company, the interests of each Director and PDMR, including any connected person, the existence of which is known to, or could with reasonable diligence be ascertained by, that Director or PDMR whether or not held through another party, in the share capital of the Company is as follows: